 - Advice about the impact that withdrawal would have on an investment account.

-- Tax loss harvesting that involves the selling off of losing investments and the purchasing of similar investments, in order to reduce the demands of tax on investments.
+- Tax-loss harvesting involves the selling off of losing investments and the purchasing of similar investments, in order to reduce the demands of tax on investments.

 - Advice about retirement planning.
 The retirement tool that Betterment provides helps those who want to invest for their retirement to make the best decisions.
 It provides information about the value of a savings account plan and identifies asset allocation that is detrimental to the financial advice that is provided.
 Betterment also helps people to create a diverse retirement portfolio by providing access to low-cost index funds.